Frequently Asked Questions for SHWC can be found below. Please review all categories or click what applies to you.

 SHWC staff is also committing to providing engaging and informative outreach programming on campus.
 Campus partners or student groups are welcome to contact our office with a request to collaborate on a program.

 SHWC staff can give a variety of presentations on topics related to health and wellness.
-To request an outreach, please complete our outreach request form.
+To request an outreach, please reach out us directly at firstname.lastname@example.org.

 You may be seen at SHWC as many times as you like while you are registered for class.

 At times you may give permission to your therapist to disclose confidential information so that, for example, your therapist can consult with your physician.
-Such permission would be given in writing and you would precisely specify the conditions of the disclosure <hyperlink to ROI>.
+Such permission would be given in writing and you would precisely specify the conditions of the disclosure.
 You may withdraw that permission at any time for any reason.